-PRISCILLA ISLER: They're scrambling to make a living and sustain and feed the family.
-Glenn would go off into the woods and he'd come back with two rabbits and she'd go, praise the lord, we're having meat tonight.
-So it was truly in his blood.
+"They're scrambling to make a living and sustain and feed the family," Priscilla says.
+"Glenn would go off into the woods and he'd come back with two rabbits and [his mother would] say, 'Praise the lord, we're having meat tonight.'
+So it was truly in his blood."

-INGOLD: Over the years, Glenn Isler tried to pass that on.
-He took a lot of young people on their first hunts and hoped one day to open a school for underprivileged kids to teach a love for the woods and how to hunt safely.
+Over the years, Glenn Isler tried to pass that on.
+He took a lot of young people on their first hunts and hoped one day to open a school to teach underprivileged kids a love for the woods and how to hunt safely.

 But business is picking up.
 The company's other co-founder, Thad Holmes, says Holy Smoke averages about one new order a week from coast to coast.

-THAD HOLMES: By no means are we taking the place of a funeral or a cremation.
-Everything we offer is for after the funeral and after the mourning has been done.
+"By no means are we taking the place of a funeral or cremation," Holmes says.
+"Everything we offer is for after the funeral and after the mourning has been done."

-INGOLD: For Priscilla Isler, firing bullets with her husband's ashes tucked inside is not about mourning, but celebration.
+For Priscilla Isler, firing bullets with her husband's ashes tucked inside is not about mourning but celebration.
 She even used a few round rounds to kill a wild pig that her family ate for their Fourth of July cookout.

-ISLER: It's beautiful that you can see it dispersing and falling.
-That is fabulous.
+"It's beautiful that you can see it dispersing and falling, that is just fabulous," she says.